Vivekanand-R/AI-Product-Framework/README.md

             D. Their user discovery led to products built with simplicity, speed, and low cost — unlike bloated banking apps.
             E. They now have 12M+ users and are profitable with almost no advertising spend.

 **6. Agile Methodology (Scrum, Kanban)** - Agile isn’t just a methodology — it’s a mindset built on learning fast, iterating often, and continuously refining what matters most.
-Agile's 2.0 accessibility is good, AI works on it too for a long time natively but on a different perspective.
+Agile's 2.0 is good, AI works on it too for a long time natively but on a different perspective.
 Connecting the dots with an agile 1.0 quality, AI-powered API handshake initially, an effective combination Agile will drive higher product quality.
 AI and the emerging storytelling agile 2.0 Twin approach have yet to intersect, unblocking helps for better connect.
 An AI that is trustworthy, globally integrated, progressing rapidly and reliably.
+Agile 2.0 unblock 1.2B parameter AI beats.

 In software development, whether using Scrum for structured sprints or Kanban for visual clarity, the goal remains consistent: deliver value through rapid, responsive iteration.
 Agile thrives on its core cycle — Discover, Define, Design, and Deliver — making it especially effective for leaders navigating,